 An essential condition of your Instagram success is delivering content consistently.
 Your audience expects you to post updates regularly.
-On average, brands publish content 1.5 times per day.
-To keep this pace without going insane, create an editorial calendar.
+To keep the pace without going insane, create an editorial calendar.

 For higher efficiency, keep your calendar in special post scheduling services.
 They allow you to not only be aware of what and when to post but also keep the visuals, posts, and hashtags on hand.
 Better yet, these tools automate your posting, provide useful insights on the posting time, help obtain in-depth analytics, and more.
 Read our list of scheduling and other tools for social media to get more information.

 Make time to grow your audience and keep them engaged.
 One organic way to do so is by following relevant influencers.
 For instance, if you market kitchen supplies, it’s a good idea to follow food bloggers, kitchen interior designers, and so on.
 Remember to engage with their content – like their posts, leave meaningful comments, share their stories.

 Another option is to use hashtags, which help you reach your target audience, attract followers, and boost your engagement rate.
 Be careful here – not all hashtags are useful for your business.
 The most popular ones are used in millions of posts.
 So, you’d better go for niche hashtags.
 You can find them on your followers’, competitors’, and market leaders’ accounts.

 Apart from that, you can make use of paid promotion options, such as influencer marketing or Instagram advertising campaigns.
 Here is a guide to promotional formats and mechanics Instagram offers to businesses.